rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 ### Information Architecture

-Makunote is a simple recipe-sharing app focused on everyday cooking.
-The app was designed to feel like a digital “notebook” where users can explore and contribute casual recipes.

 #### 1. Structure Overview

+**Login Page**
+- When the app is opened for the first time, the user is asked to enter their name.
+- The name is saved to `localStorage` and used to track the current user.
+- Once entered, the user is redirected to the homepage.

 **Main Page (Home)**
-- A list of all public recipes.
+- Displays all public recipes in a grid card layout.
-- Users can view summaries and navigate to full details.
-- Includes "Add Recipe," "About" buttons and "Search bar".
+- Includes navigation bar with "About", "Add Recipe", "My Recipes", and "Search bar".
+- Users can filter recipes by keyword or view only their own posts using the toggle.

 **Recipe Detail Page**
-- Shows full instructions and ingredients for one recipe.
+- Shows full details of a selected recipe (name, ingredients, steps).
+- If the current user is the author, "Edit" and "Delete" buttons appear.
-- Users can edit or delete it.
+- Users can navigate back to the homepage or add a new recipe from here.

 **Add/Edit Form**
-- A unified form component used for both creating and updating recipes.
+- A shared page used for both creating and editing recipes.
+- The form includes input fields for recipe title, ingredients, and steps.
-- It includes basic validation and error handling (e.g., required fields).
+- Includes validation (e.g., required fields) and options to "Save" or "Cancel".

 #### 2. Data Flow and User Actions

+**User Login**
+- When the app loads, it checks `localStorage` for a saved user name.
+- If no name is stored, the user is asked to enter one on the login page.
+- The name is saved in `localStorage` and used as the recipe author name.

 **Recipe Creation**
 - Users fill in a form with recipe data (title, ingredients, instructions).
+- The app includes the current user's name as the `author` field.
-   - The data is sent to the backend via a POST request and saved in a PostgreSQL database.
+- A `POST` request sends the data to the backend, which stores it in the PostgreSQL database.
-   - On submit, the recipe is saved in the database and shown on the main page.
+- On successful submission, the new recipe appears on the homepage.

-**View, Edit and Delete Recipe**
-   - Users can click a recipe card to view its details (fetched by recipe ID).
+**View Recipe**
-   - Edit and delete buttons allow updating or removing the recipe from the database.
+- When a recipe card is clicked, a `GET` request fetches the full recipe data from the backend.
+- The recipe detail page displays the full content (title, ingredients, steps).

+**Edit/Delete Recipe**
+- If the `author` of the recipe matches the current user, "Edit" and "Delete" buttons are shown.
+- **Edit:** Sends a `PUT` request with updated data.
+- **Delete:** Sends a `DELETE` request to remove the recipe.
+- Both actions update the database and redirect the user appropriately.

-#### 3. User permission and access control
+#### 3. User Permission and Access Control
-- In the current version of Makunote, there is no user authentication or account system.
-- All users can create, edit, and delete any recipe.
-This was intentional to keep the application simple and accessible.
-- In the future, user accounts should be introduced.
+- Makunote uses a lightweight login system based on username input saved in `localStorage`.
+- When a user creates a recipe, their name is stored in the `author` field.
+- Edit and delete permissions are restricted to recipes where `recipe.author === currentUser`.
+- This approach allows basic ownership control without requiring full authentication.
+- In future versions, a proper user account system (e.g., sign-up/login with authentication) can be introduced for enhanced security and personalization.

 ### Technical Design